flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 methods below.

 !!! warning "Be Aware of the Following"
-    In most cases our custom FMS may require you to select your SID or STAR manually.
+    - In most cases our custom FMS may require you to select your SID or STAR manually.
 (This is similar to our simBrief import on the MCDU).
 We highly recommend you plan your entire route including arrival procedure and runway otherwise the default ATC may not perform adequately.

-    If your `.pln` file contains VORs they may get shuffled around and lead to inaccurate
+    - If your `.pln` file contains VORs they may get shuffled around and lead to inaccurate flight plans in the simulator.
+    - Although these methods allow you to use MSFS ATC with our custom FMS throughout the flight it does not fix the MSFS ATC system.
+        - Do not expect MSFS ATC to be aware of altitude constraints in SIDs and STARs.
+        - Do not expect MSFS ATC to provide descent clearance at the proper time.

 ### Flight Plan Sync (MSFS ATC + VFR Map)